-At Fast Capital 360, we partner with various lenders that offer short-term loans as well as other provisional financing options when you need capital in a hurry.
+At Fast Capital 360, we partner with various lenders that offer business loans over a short term as well as other provisional financing options when you need capital in a hurry.

 A short-term loan might make sense if your business will benefit from an immediate infusion of capital and you’re confident you can repay the debt fully and on time.
 Here are a few reasons to consider this type of financing.

-Short-term loans are best used to fill temporary capital needs.
+Business loans with a short term are best used to fill temporary capital needs.
 They’re not well-suited for high-cost, long-term projects that could take years before you see a return on your investment.
 As such, you might consider taking out a short-term loan during times of fluctuating cash flow, growth periods or to act on immediate business opportunities.

 Low Credit Score

 Unsecured short-term loans, such as those offered through Fast Capital 360, are easier to attain than secured bank loans, which require collateral, high credit scores and revenue.
 With more accessible qualifications, your business could obtain the funds you need to grow.
 Annual revenue of $75,000, a credit score of 540 and a business history of at least 1 year are enough to qualify.

 With short-term business funding, loan amounts are generally smaller, and the repayment terms are shorter.
 It’s not uncommon for a short-term loan to feature a payoff period as abbreviated as 3 months, quickly freeing your business from debt.

 What Does a Short-Term Business Loan Cost?